Ecuador Highlands & Amazon - 7 Days

 - Spot llamas and alpacas as you hike in the Santa Lucia Highlands Plateau

-- Visit an indigenous community and learn how they maintain their traditions
+- Visit an Indigenous community and learn how they maintain their traditions

-|Day 1||Arrive Quito, explore an Ecuadorian ranch||Quito|
+|Day 1||Arrive in Quito, Explore an Ecuadorian Ranch||Quito|

 |Day 3||Free time in Baños||Baños|

-|Day 4||Amazon Jungle, hike to a local community||Local Lodge|
+|Day 4||Amazon Jungle Excursion, Hike to a Local Community||Local Lodge|

 |Day 6||Hike Santa Lucia Highlands, short drive back to Quito||Quito|

 Your trip begins in Ecuador's capital city, Quito.
 Your trip leader will meet you at the airport or your accommodation in the morning.
-This afternoon you'll head to Cotopaxi, one of Ecuador's most spectacular mountains in the heart of the Valley of the Volcanoes.
-Here you'll make yourself at home at Hacienda La Alegria, a typical, family-run Ecuadorian ranch, and meet our hosts, locals Gabriel and Patty.
+This afternoon you'll head to Cotopaxi, one of Ecuador's most spectacular mountains in the Valley of the Volcanoes.
+Here you'll make yourself at home at Hacienda La Alegria, a typical, family-run Ecuadorian ranch, and meet your hosts, locals Gabriel and Patty.
 Try your hand at milking the cows, wander around and check out the amazing scenery, or just relax inside this beautiful home and enjoy Patty's incredible cooking!

-Day 3: Free time in Baños
+Day 3: Free Time in Baños

 Day 6: Hike Santa Lucia Highlands, short drive back to Quito